nmotocic/Social_Networks/README.md

 ## Task
- A SERVICE FOR RANKING AND RECOMMENDING CONTENT BASED ON SOCIAL DATA
+ A SERVICE FOR RANKING AND RECOMMENDING CONTENT BASED ON SOCIAL DATA Collect as many different types of social data as possible from as many sources as possible to develop _a list of popular movies and music, as well as personalized content recommendations for users_

 ## How to start the application
 Position yourself wherever your project is located.